William W. Hay: Academic career

+Citation in Quranic discussion

+Hay has cited in a number of Islamic articles as having confirmed the claim made in the Quran that salt and fresh water do not mix (as claimed in Sura 55:19), or rather having a barrier between them.
+William Hay was recorded to have said in regard to the "Scientific information" in the Quran that:

+"I find it very interesting that this sort of information is in the ancient scriptures of the Holy Qur'ân, and I have no way of knowing where they would have come from.
+But I think it is extremely interesting that they are there and this work is going on to discover it, the meaning of some of the passages."

+And when he was asked about the source of the Qur'an, he replied:

+"Well, I would think it must be the divine being."

 Honors

 Honors and awards received by Hay include the Leopold-von-Buch-Plakette of the Deutsche Geologische Gesellschaft (1976), Alexander von Humboldt Senior Research Scientist Award (1991), the Francis P. Shepard Medal for Marine Geology (1981) and the Twenhofel Medal for Outstanding Contributions to Sedimentary Geology (2006), both from the Society for Sedimentary Geology (SEPM).
 He was elected to the Deutsche Akademie der Naturforscher Leopoldina in 1986.